Most GM food in Australia escapes labelling:

 This is because it is assumed that GM DNA and proteins are not present in the food.

 DNA and proteins are what can cause food allergies.

 DNA and proteins are present in oils and our food regulator (FSANZ) knows this.

-In the Final Risk Assessment of GM Canola (GT73) total protein found in the refined oil was 0.29 parts per million (p25).
+In the Full Assessment Report of GM Canola (GT73) total protein found in the refined oil was 0.29 parts per million (p25).
 This figure is typical of the level of protein in refined oils.

 This explains why people allergic to peanuts are often allergic to peanut oil as well.

 GM food additives or processing aids